KALEL1981/es-theme-super-arcade1up-5x4/Readme.md

 <------------------------------------------------------------------------------------------>

-Travis Wilson ( Super Retropie and Retro Gaming ) made this theme.
-Not some "Supreme Wannabe" who makes loaded images and boasts about how good they are.
+Travis Wilson / Super Retropie and Retro Gaming / made this theme.

+This theme is not for use with any kind of loaded images.

+This theme is not for use with anything Supreme Retro Gaming related.

 <------------------------------------------------------------------------------------------>